dry-python/returns/docs/pages/io.rst

   >>> first: IOResult[int, str] = IOSuccess(1)
   >>> second: IOResult[float, int] = IOFailure(1)

+You can also annotate your variables properly.
 Otherwise, ``mypy`` will treat ``IOSuccess(1)`` as ``IOSuccess[int, Any]``.
-You need to narrow the type.
+You can narrow the type in advance.

 See :ref:`result-units` for more details.